mmattyV/jkwon-chinese-ethics-project/GETTING_STARTED.md

 **Option A: Use a Free Cloud Database (Easiest)**

 1. Go to [neon.tech](https://neon.tech) and create a free account
-2. Create a new project
+2. Create a new project named `philofeed`
 3. Copy the connection string

 **Option B: Use Local PostgreSQL**